kwindeezah/CoolKidsNetwork/README.md

 ## Usage
 Navigate to the homepage.
 Click the sign-up button to register.
-After registration, you will be redirected to the success page.
+After registration, you will be redirected to the signing page.
-Log in using the registered email to view character data.
+Sign in using the registered email to view character data.

 ##Contributing
 If you wish to contribute, please fork the repository and create a pull request with your changes.